 Start by wrapping a measuring tape around your wrist as many times as you'd like wraps in your bracelet.
-Adjust the tape so that it looks just a little looser than you want your bracelet.
-The extra space is to adjust for the thickness of the beads that takes up some of the length.
-Write down the length.
+Adjust the tape, so it's a little looser than you want your bracelet.
+The extra space accounts for the thickness of the beads.
+For this tutorial, the wrist measurement is 24 inches.

-Add 12 inches (30.5 cm) to your measurement, and then double that number.
+Add 12 inches to your wrist measurement, and then double that number.
 This is the length of leather cord you should cut.
-This is a little more cord than you'll actually use but gives you plenty of room to make the final knots.
+It's a little more cord than you'll actually use, but it gives you plenty of room to make the final knots.

 - Wrist measurement: 24 inches

 - 36 x 2 = 72 inches of cord

 Cut the leather cord with your side cutters.